bcwhite-code/brians-blueprints/self-building-spacex.md

 Add a second Vulcanite core miner but this time use the "rocket" delivery mechanism going to one of the bulk receiver pads.
 It'll require the configuration of a pair of delivery canons in the Mall to send the necessary fuel.
-When the delivery-canon version fails, replace that with another rocket version.
+When the delivery-canon version runs dry, replace that with another rocket version.

 The same can be done for Cryonite if necessary but it doesn't have much demand outside of science and making ice in the Mall.

-Note that the delivery cannon pair will only send 500 capsules before stopping since there is no direct feedback as to when the receiver is full.
+Note that the delivery cannon pair for rocket-fuel will only send 500 capsules before stopping since there is no direct feedback as to when the receiver is full.
 When it's necessary to send more (there will be a speaker alert), toggle the "RESET" combinator to start the count again.

 That's the basics, though more capacity will be needed for some things...